Physical Oceanographic Studies in Support of Environmental Impact Assessments for Proposed Mining

 In conclusion, it would appear that the PNG government granted a 20-year operating permit to Nautilus on the basis of an EIS which provided:

-● no presentation of currents in the upper 250 metres despite a major surface operation involving transfer of material from the processing ship to barges;
+- No presentation of currents in the upper 250 metres despite a major surface operation involving the transfer of material from the processing ship to barges;

-● no firm basis for assessing the risk of massive pollution of the local benthic environment or the risk to islanders on nearby New Ireland.
+- No firm basis for assessing the risk of massive pollution of the local benthic environment or the risk to islanders in nearby New Ireland.

 CSIRO certainly has the resources to provide the sort of oceanographic expertise required.
 A recent case in New Zealand, involving CSIRO’s sister organisation NIWA (National Institute for Water and Atmospheric Research) illustrates the point.
 This was the proposed Taranaki Sands offshore mining.
 At one stage I was approached by a group for comment on the oceanography EIS.
 When told that the analysis and modelling had been done by NIWA scientists, including some names I know and respect, I knew without reading it that there was no need for my comments.